-We typically enter into short-term contracts with our suppliers and contractors on project-by-project basis or project portfolio basis based on the market prices.
+We normally enter into short-term contracts with our suppliers and contractors on project-by-project basis or project portfolio basis based on the market prices.

-Through engineering design, we aim to reduce the risks, reduce the costs and improve the performance of our solar power projects.
-The engineering design process includes the site layout and the electrical design as well as assessing a variety of factors to choose an appropriate technology and the modules and inverters in particular.
-In additional to relying on our in-house EPC team, we may engage independent third party EPC contractors to conduct and monitor this process.
+Through engineering design, we aim to reduce the risk, reduce the costs and improve the performance of our solar power projects.
+The engineering design process includes the site layout, the electrical design, as well as assessing a variety of factors to choose an appropriate technology, the modules and inverters in particular.
+In addition to relying on our in-house EPC team, we may engage independent third party EPC contractors to conduct and monitor this process.

 We procure solar modules and other key components for our developed solar power projects primarily by entering into short-term contracts to purchase at market prices.
 Suppliers of our solar modules and key components are primarily our related parties and third-party suppliers and contractors.
 Our purchasing decisions may take into consideration of technical specifications (including size, type and power output) bid price, warranty and insurance programs, spectral response, performance in low light, nominal power tolerance levels, degradation rate, technical support and the reputation of the supplier.
 We generally require warranties for defects in materials or workmanship for the components and a warranty for module capacity under normal testing conditions.
 Our in-house EPC team or external EPC contractors work in areas such as logistics, installation, construction and supervision.
 We maintain an updated list of qualified and reliable suppliers and third-party contractors with a proven track record with which we have established relationships.
 We choose our third-party suppliers and contractors through a bidding or quotation request process or through our affiliates or other cooperative arrangements with various manufacturers and contractors.
 The relevant departments of our local offices organize and collect bids/quotations, communicate with potential suppliers and contractors and coordinate with our local development teams to meet the local technical and legal requirements.